EENI Global Business School.

 The Subject “MERCOSUR-Egypt Free Trade Agreement” belongs to the following Online Programs taught by EENI Global Business School:

-Masters: Business in Africa, International Business, Foreign Trade.
+Master in Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Doctorate: African Business, Islamic Business, American Business.
+Doctorate in African Business, Islamic Business.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-Course: East Africa.
+Course: Business in East Africa.

-Online Diploma: Trade and Business in Brazil
+Foreign Trade and Business in South America

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French MERCOSUR Study Master Doctorate in International Business in Spanish MERCOSUR Egipto Masters Foreign Trade in Portuguese MERCOSUL Egito.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French MERCOSUR Study Master Doctorate in International Business in Spanish MERCOSUR Egipto Masters Foreign Trade in Portuguese MERCOSUL Egito.

 The objectives of the Egypt-MERCOSUR (Argentina, Brazil, Paraguay, Uruguay) Free Trade Agreement are:

-1. To increase and improve their economic cooperation;
+1. To increase and improve their economic cooperation

-2. To raise the Standard of living of their populations;
+2. To raise the Standard of living of their populations

-4. To promote, through the reciprocal trade growth, their economic relations development;
+4. To promote, through the reciprocal trade growth, their economic relations development

-5. To provide fair conditions for the international trade competition;
+5. To provide fair conditions for the international trade competition

-6. To create the conditions for the further encouragement of the foreign direct investment (FDI) particularly for the joint investments development; and;
+6. To create the conditions for the further encouragement of the foreign direct investment (FDI) particularly for the joint investments development; and

-7. To promote the international trade and cooperation between them.
+7. To promote the international trade and cooperation between them

 The agreement will allow a preferential treatment for the Egyptian products entering into the Latin American markets and will reduce the cost of the Egyptian imports for the major items including sugar, meat, and soy oil.

-Summary of the Arab Republic of Egypt-MERCOSUR Free Trade Agreement.
+Summary of Egypt-MERCOSUR Free Trade Agreement.

 Chapter I: General Dispositions:

-1. Initial dispositions;
+1. Initial dispositions

-2. Trade in Services and Products;
+2. Trade in Services and Products

-3. Foreign Direct Investment.
+3. Foreign Direct Investment

 Chapter II: definition of the concept of “originating products.”

-1. Criteria for originating products;
+1. Criteria for originating products

-2. Proof of origin;
+2. Proof of origin

-3. Certificates of origin (Control and verification).
+3. Certificates of origin (Control and verification)

 Chapter III: Preferential Safeguards.

-1. Conditions for application of preferential safeguard measures;
+1. Conditions for application of preferential safeguard measures

-2. Investigation and transparency procedures.
+2. Investigation and transparency procedures

 Chapter IV: disputes settlement.